Course

 Phases of PTSD in Nurses

 There are four phases of PTSD identified by Pyramid Health.
-The phases are impact (emergency), rescue, intermediate recovery, and long -term reconstruction (5).
+The phases are the impact phase (emergency), rescue phase, the intermediate recovery phase and the long-term reconstruction phase (6).

 The impact phase consists of the initial reaction such as anxiety, helplessness, guilt, shock, or fear.
-This occurs immediately after the individual experiences the traumatic event.
-The duration of this phase depends on the severity of the event (5).
+This is the first phase which occurs immediately after the individual experiences the traumatic event.
+The length of time the individuals stays in this phase depends on the severity of the traumatic event (6).

-The rescue phase involves the individual being able to come to terms with what has happened.
-This is closely related to the acceptance phase in grieving.
+The rescue phase involves the affected person being able to come to terms with what has happened.
+This phase is closely related to the acceptance phase in grieving.
 The individual may experience flashbacks, confusion, anxiety, denial, or feelings of despair.

-The long-term reconstruction phase is characterized by the individual being able to rebuild while continuing to deal with the trauma's aftermath.
-Their main concerns are about their future and how they can maintain healing.
+The long-term reconstruction phase is characterized by the individual being able to rebuild while dealing with the trauma's aftermath.
+Their main concern is about their future and how they can maintain healing.

 Causes of PTSD

-Defining the causes of PTSD in nurses can be quite tricky because physicians have not been able to determine why some individuals may have a different response to the same traumatic event.
-Many nurses have experienced stressful experiences that did not cause PTSD.
-Some causes or increased risk for developing PTSD in nurses could include inherited mental health risk, an individual's temperament, and how our brain regulates chemicals and hormones that release stress in our bodies.
+Defining the causes of PTSD can be quite difficult because physicians have not been able to determine why some individuals may have a different response to the same traumatic event.
+Most adults have experienced some stressful experiences that did not cause PTSD.
+Some causes of and risk factors for PTSD could include inherited mental health risk, an individual's temperament, and even the way our brain regulates chemicals and hormones which release stress in our bodies.

-The anterior hippocampal-amygdala connections are thought to underlie atypical memory processes in PTSD, including flashbacks, intrusive thoughts, and nightmares (6).
-There are current theories of PTSD that identify hippocampal dysfunction as a key contributor to hallmark symptoms of PTSD in nurses(7).
+The two hippocampi have very distinct roles.
+The posterior hippocampus' main role is in memory retrieval and spatial cognition.
+The anterior hippocampus role is mainly associated with the amygdala, the hypothalamic-pituitary-adrenal (HPA) axis, and the limbic prefrontal circuitry (9, 14).
+The anterior hippocampal-amygdala connections are thought to underlie atypical memory processes in PTSD, including flashbacks, intrusive thoughts, and nightmares (9, 14).
+There are current theories of PTSD that identify hippocampal dysfunction as a key contributor to hallmark symptoms of PTSD (9, 14).

 One common denominator for causes of PTSD is the actual stress an individual goes through when they experience or learn about a life-threatening event, serious injury, sexual assault, childhood physical abuse, being threatened with a weapon, an accident, being exposed repetitively to death, violence, or sickness.